kb1vc/SoDaLibs/README.md

-The sodasignals library provides classes that provide .
-SoDa::FFT I like FFTW, but the API is strictly 1980's FORTRAN.
+The sodasignals library provides classes that provide

+* SoDa::FFT I like FFTW, but the API is strictly 1980's FORTRAN.
 It needed a C++ interface.
-  .
-SoDa::Filter  The Filter class creates FIR filters with the window filter method.
+* SoDa::Filter  The Filter class creates FIR filters with the window filter method.
 It also applies an apply method to run the filter on a single buffer.
-  .
-SoDa::OSFilter Lots of textbooks show you how to build a filter for a single buffer.
+* SoDa::OSFilter Lots of textbooks show you how to build a filter for a single buffer.
 But applications that produce a stream of buffers to a filter require something like the Overlap and Save method.
 OSFilter does that.
-  .
-SoDa::Resampler  Resampling is hard.
+* SoDa::Resampler  Resampling is hard.
 SoDa Signals tries to fix that for "reasonable" ratios that include all the ones that I've found important.
 (Like converting from 1.25 MS/s to 44.1 kS/s.)
-  .
-SoDa::Periodogram Spectral analysis is *not* DFT.
+* SoDa::Periodogram Spectral analysis is *not* DFT.
   The Periodogram class produces power spectral density vectors using one of a set of windows.

+See the doxygen documentation for a more detailed explanation.

 ## Building the Libraries